-02.07.01 Labor Standards and Protection: Subgrantees Compliance with Federal Labor and Employment Laws
+02.07.01 Labor Standards and Protection: Subgrantees Compliance with Federal Labor and Employment Laws a.
+Prospective subgrantees' record of past compliance with federal labor and employment laws, which:

 Describe the specific information that prospective subgrantees will be required to provide in their applications and how the Eligible Entity will weigh that information in its competitive subgrantee selection processes.
 Information from prospective subgrantees must demonstrate the following and must include information about contractors and subcontractors: